jillesvangurp/jsonj/README.md

 - BSON support is there as well based on bson4jackson.

 # Changelog
+- 2.38
+  - Introduce shared interface with default methods for the three JsonObject implementations and strip the classes of duplicated implementations.
+This should be fully backward compatible.
 - 2.37
   - Introduce a new JsonObject implementation that does not rely on EfficientString.
   - Introduce optional settings for JsonParser to control what implementation is used.
 You can switch back to the SimpleIntMapJsonObject that was the default before this release.